 When a family approaches an owner to apply for tenancy, the owner is responsible for screening the family and deciding whether to lease to the family, just as the owner would with any potential unassisted tenant.
 The PHA has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.
-See chapters 3 and 9 for more detail on tenant family screening policies and process.
+See Chapters 3 and 9 for more detail on tenant family screening policies and process.

-If the owner is willing, the family and the owner must jointly complete a Request for Tenancy Approval (RTA, Form HUD 52517), which constitutes the family's request for assistance in the specified unit, and which documents the owner's willingness to lease to the family and to follow the program's requirements.
+If the owner is willing, the family and the owner must jointly complete a Request for Tenancy Approval (RTA, Form HUD-52517), which constitutes the family's request for assistance in the specified unit, and which documents the owner's willingness to lease to the family and to follow the program's requirements.
 When submitted to the PHA, this document is the first step in the process of obtaining approval for the family to receive the financial assistance it will need in order to occupy the unit.
 Also submitted with the RTA is a copy of the owner's proposed dwelling lease, including the HUD-required Tenancy Addendum (Form HUD-52641-A).
 See Chapter 9 for more detail on request for tenancy approval policies and process.

 HUD regulations stipulate requirements for the approval of an assisted tenancy.

 The owner must be qualified to participate in the program [24 CFR 982.306].
 Some owners are precluded from participating in the program, or from renting to a particular family, either because of their past history with this or another federal housing program, or because of certain conflicts of interest.
 Owner qualifications are discussed later in this chapter.

 The selected unit must be of a type that is eligible for the program [24 CFR 982.305(a)].
 Certain types of dwelling units cannot be assisted under the HCV program.
 Other types may be assisted under certain conditions.
-See chapter 9 for more detail on unit eligibility policies and process.
-The selected unit must meet HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD [24 CFR 982.305(a)].
-The PHA will inspect the owner's dwelling unit at least annually to ensure that the unit continues to meet HQS requirements.
-See chapter 8 for a discussion of the HQS standards and policies for HQS inspections at initial leaseup and throughout the family's tenancy.
+See Chapter 9 for more detail on unit eligibility policies and process.

+The selected unit must pass housing quality standards [24 CFR 982.305(a)(2)].
+The PHA will inspect the owner's dwelling unit at least biennially to ensure that the unit continues to meet inspection requirements.
+See Chapter 8 for a discussion of the inspection standards and policies for inspections at initial lease-up and throughout the family's tenancy.

 The PHA must determine that the proposed rent for the unit is reasonable [24 CFR 982.305(a)].
 The rent must be reasonable in relation to comparable unassisted units in the area and must not be in excess of rents charged by the owner for comparable, unassisted units on the premises.
-See chapter 8 for a discussion of requirements and policies on rent reasonableness, rent comparability and the rent reasonableness determination process.
+See Chapter 8 for a discussion of requirements and policies on rent reasonableness, rent comparability and the rent reasonableness determination process.

 At initial lease-up of a unit, if the gross rent exceeds the applicable payment standard, the PHA must ensure that the family share does not exceed 40 percent of the family's monthly adjusted income [24 CFR 982.305(a)].
-See chapter 6 for a discussion of the calculation of family income, family share of rent and HAP.
+See Chapter 6 for a discussion of the calculation of family income, family share of rent and HAP.

 The dwelling lease must comply with all program requirements [24 CFR 982.308].
 Owners are encouraged to use their standard leases when renting to an assisted family.
-The HUD Tenancy Addendum includes the HUD requirements governing the tenancy and must be added wordfor-word to the owner's lease.
-See chapter 9 for a discussion of the dwelling lease and tenancy addendum, including lease terms and provisions.
+The HUD Tenancy Addendum (Form HUD-52641-A) includes the HUD requirements governing the tenancy and must be added word-for-word to the owner's lease.
+See Chapter 9 for a discussion of the dwelling lease and tenancy addendum, including lease terms and provisions.